scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 again, so I might be a little less on the soylent side for dinner this week.

+### Day 477

+Breakfast sandwich, then for lunch I had some chicken soup, and for dinner I had some more taquitos!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/